dltoth/CommonUtil/README.md

   c->send(200,"text/html",buffer);
 ```

-Define a char buffer for HTML conent, then format the HTML.
+A char buffer is defined for HTML conent and formated with formatBuffer_P.
 Each call to formatBuffer_P updates the write position *pos*.

 Lastly note the handler for CSS Style.